DopestTech/Dev-Folio/README.md

-# 🔥 DevFolio - Free Templates for Developers! 🔥
+# 🔥 DevFolio - Free Portfolio Templates for Developers! 🔥

 This is a collection of royalty free templates for developers to use, so they can get their work online without worrying about designing a website.